enisn/Xamarin-Forms-Material-Cards/README.md

 # Xamarin-Forms-Material-Cards
-Material DEsign in Xamarin Forms
+Material Design in Xamarin Forms

 - Opening animation will be added
 - Other material componenets are coming soon!